 Is epithelioid mesothelioma curable?

 Unfortunately, epithelioid mesothelioma has no cure.
 But patients with the epithelioid cell type have the most treatment options.
-This cell type responds the best to all forms of treatment.
+This cell type responds best to all forms of treatment.

 Recommended Reading